 Click here to read the Lay Carmelite Rule - click on an item in the Contents to view that section

-Click here to read the Australian Lay Carmelite Statutes - click on an item in the Contents to view that section
+Click here to read the Statutes for Lay Carmelites in Australia & New Zealand - click on an item in the Contents to view that section

 pdf Download (629 KB) a brochure about the Lay Carmelites

 Any Catholic at least eighteen years old may become a Lay Carmelite.
 After sharing in the life of the community for about two years and becoming familiar with the spirit of Carmel, and if there is evidence of vocation, the candidate may make an initial commitment for three years.
 At the end of this period the Lay Carmelite may make commitment for life.

 - If you seek personal growth and spiritual formation in the spirit of Carmel

 - If you wish for an opportunity to share with others in your spiritual journey

 - If you would like to belong to the world-wide Carmelite family, you can contact: